Rahul-Raviprasad/Machine-Learning/TensorFlow/tensorflow.md

 Model: y = W * x + b
 Objective:
 give enough (x,y) value samples, figure out the value of W and b.

+## Solving MNIST problem
+Given enough images and labels, figure out the weights and biases so that the model can correctly identify the digits.